-If you are a family that has lost your baby remember your not alone and their are others that understand how you are feeling.
+If you are a family that has lost your baby remember you’re not alone and there are others that understand how you are feeling.
 It is hard but reach out for the support you need, speak to your GP about your feelings and don’t be afraid to accept help.

 There are wonderful sources of support out there for families here are a few listed below.